predictry/neumann/README.md

 it to local registry by executing:

     (app-env)$ pyb docker_push

+Before you can push to local Docker registry, make sure you have added self signed certificate that is located in `/volumes/neo/registry/certs`.

 Inside Docker container, neumann will be installed as Python module (without `virtualenv`).
 You can access `neumann` module from any Python code.
 You can also execute all the scripts under `scripts` folder from any location.
 For example, you can execute the following scripts directly from terminal inside Docker: